 Ask for Help If you find yourself struggling with a specific topic in class, when early advising and registration occur for each new semester.
 Learn more about your major and/or career choice through participation in specialized activities.
 Take charge of your college career!

 Center, F315.

 Stay Focused!
 Pay attention to campus news and upcoming events.
-Know publications are available, on request, from the Admissions Office or the Campus Information Center.
+Know

 Student Responsibility Statement